joaobarcia/Pointsquare/README.md

 **[Demo Page](https://pointsquare.herokuapp.com/)**
 **[Presentation Page](http://pointsquare.org/)**

 The internet is a fertile ground for knowledge.
 Everyday independent creators post new content about virtually anything.
 Pointsquare is bringing structure to that content, so that every learner may have a course accurately tailored to their skill set and personal goals.
 This means that if a student fails a lesson, the next lesson will change based on this outcome.
-Or that you are never presented content which you already know "just because that is how the course was designed"
+Or that you are never presented content which you already know "just because that is how the course was designed".

 ## How does it work? ##
 **Types of content**